fsaia/site/_pages/02_research.md

 My research interests lie in number theory and arithmetic geometry.
-In particular, I am interested in (torsion of) elliptic curves and low-dimensional abelian varieties, often in the case of extra endomorphisms and from the vantage of rational points on modular and Shimura curves.
+In particular, I am interested in (torsion of) elliptic curves and low-dimensional abelian varieties, often in the case of extra endomorphisms and from the vantage of rational points on modular and Shimura curves, and low-degree points on curves and higher-dimensional varieties.